 FIND THE BEAUTIFUL.
 Give yourself permission to notice and enjoy moments of kindness and beauty.

 TAKE ACTION.
-Find strength in community, post messages of support and outrage on social media, or contact Congressional, State and local officials.
+Find strength in the community, post messages of support and outrage on social media, or contact Congressional, State, and local officials.
 Attend to and notice what feels right for you.